You Know Your Return. Do You Know What Your Money Funds?

 What is impact investing?

-Impact investing is an approach that pursues financial returns and measurable real-world impact at the same time.
+Impact investing pursues financial returns and measurable real-world impact at the same time.
 It goes beyond traditional investing by asking not just what will this earn? but also what will this fund?
-Crucially, impact investing is not philanthropy.
-The goal is competitive — often market-beating — returns, paired with capital flowing toward solutions to real problems: clean energy, healthcare access, sustainable agriculture, and the circular economy.
-A growing body of evidence shows that the two objectives reinforce each other rather than compete.
+It is not philanthropy — the goal is competitive, often market-beating returns, paired with capital flowing toward solutions to real problems: clean energy, healthcare access, sustainable agriculture, and the circular economy.
+A growing body of evidence shows the two objectives reinforce each other rather than compete.
+New to the topic?
+Start with our complete guide to impact investing.

 How is impact investing different from ESG?